samthebest/dump/convention-guidlines.md

 #### Braces

 Please refrain from using curly braces wherever one can use round braces.
 There is no need to seperate code over multiple lines for trivial one-line lambda expressions.
+Furthermore it [increases compile checking](http://stackoverflow.com/a/4387118/1586965)

 ### Comments